choijangwook/RainDeepSleep/privacy.md

 # Privacy Policy

-This website does not collect personal information directly.
+This website does not collect personal information <br>

-However, third-party services such as Google AdSense may use cookies to serve ads based on user interests.
+directly.
+However, third-party services such as <br>
+Google AdSense may use cookies to serve ads based <br>

-We do not control third-party cookies.
+on user interests.
+We do not control third-party <br>

-For more information, please visit Google Privacy Policy.
+cookies.
+For more information, please visit Google <br>
+Privacy Policy.<br>

 <a class="btn" href="/privacy.html">Privacy</a>